 According to investment research firm Morningstar, an expense ratio is ‘the annual fee that all funds charge their shareholders.
 It expresses the percentage of assets deducted each fiscal year for fund expenses, management fees, administrative fees, operating costs, and all other asset-based costs incurred by the fund.’

-The reason that the expense ratio is one of the most important factors is because every penny that you have to pay in fees is a penny that you will lose in returns.
+The reason that the expense ratio is one of the most important factors is that every penny that you have to pay in fees is a penny that you will lose in returns.
 It’s as simple as that.

 You are giving your money away.